40 Handy Hints for Cleaning Every Nook and Cranny of Your House

 Remove crayon marks from walls

 Have your walls been redecorated with some original crayon masterpieces?
 Don’t lose your cool.
 Just grab a rag, dip it in some baking soda and lightly scrub the marks.
 They will come off with a minimal amount of effort and give your young Picasso a fresh, new canvas.
-Before you tackle a new type of stain, keep in mind these cleaning mistakes that are actually making your home dirtier.

 Clean under your fridge